CamerataMusica/website/content/pages/Supporting.md

 # Supporting Camerata Musica

 Camerata Musica depends on the generosity of those attending concerts to support its activities.
-Most of our funding comes from individual patrons, with occasional additional funding from corporate sponsorship, local foundations, and grants from organizations like ArtsWa (the Washington State Arts Commission), the National Endowment for the Arts., and the Three Rivers Community Foundation.
+Most of our funding comes from individual patrons, with occasional additional funding from corporate sponsorship, local foundations, and grants from organizations like ArtsWa (the Washington State Arts Commission), the National Endowment for the Arts, and the Three Rivers Community Foundation.

 Donations to Camerata may be made at any concert or by sending a check to:
 > Camerata Musica <br/>
 > PO Box 615 <br/>
-> Richland WA 99352
+> Richland, WA 99352

 ## Download and print a contribution form